 I want to visit during ________(insert month here).
 Will there be June Grass?

 I don’t do predictions on The June Grass Report.
 Chances are that if you visit the Emerald Coast, during a month that (American) public schools are not in session, you will encounter June Grass in one form or another.
 It’s natural and there’s nothing to be done about it.
 If this is a huge problem for you then visit in a different month.
 October is especially nice here and so is April, if you can avoid the spring breaker college kids.
-If you have school-age children and vacation as a family then I strongly suggest southwest or east coast Florida, or perhaps south Texas if you really want to avoid the June Grass.
+If you have school-age children, vacation as a family, and don’t want to deal with June Grass then I strongly suggest looking elsewhere.

 We’re thinking about coming down, should we cancel our plans?

-If there has been a lot of rain then, yes, get your money back.
-Heavy rain causes runoff from the land, which fertilizes the Gulf and makes the June Grass worse.
+That is up to you.
+If there has been a lot of rain then, yes, get I would try to get my money back if it were me.
+Heavy rain causes runoff from the land, which fertilizes the Gulf and I suspect it makes the June Grass worse.
 Plus heavy rain also increases the bacteria count in the water and the beaches get closed anyway.
 Sometimes a tropical storm will disperse the June Grass but not always.
 DO NOT COME IF THERE IS A TROPICAL STORM!
 You will just get evacuated!